goofynugtz/CSS352-CSC303-Assignments/Arrays/README.md

 # Arrays

+## Assignment 1
-Q: Write a program in C to implement insertion and deletion of an element from an array.
+1. Write a program in C to implement insertion, deletion and traversal (searching) of an element from an array.
-###### by Mamta Dalui on Thrusday, August 19
+###### from Mamta Dalui Ma'am on Thrusday, August 19